markglibres/mbran-umbraco-content-module/README.md

 # MBran Content Module

-MBran Content Module is an Umbraco plugin that let developers create a clean code and reusable modules rather than a template-based page rendering.
+MBran Content Module is an Umbraco package that let developers create a clean code and reusable modules rather than a template-based page rendering.
 It aims to set a coding standard for module content, minimize hard-coded partial view paths and provide an easier and cleaner way to write business logic on the controller than on the views.

 Features:
 1. Auto-wiring of IPublished content to view paths, models and controller.